SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 #### Countermeasures {#ConfigConfusionCounter}

-Similar to mix-up attacks in issuer-sharing cases ({{ReloadedCountermeasure}}), the gist of client configuration confusion defense is to ensure that the attacker-controlled client configuration cannot use the existing client registered at the honest authorization server under the honest client configuration, by enforcing redirection URI distinctions.
+Similar to mix-up attacks involving issuer-sharing client configurations ({{ReloadedCountermeasure}}), the gist of client configuration confusion defense is to ensure that the attacker-controlled client configuration cannot use the existing client registered at the honest authorization server under the honest client configuration, by enforcing redirection URI distinctions.

 Clients that interact with more than one client configuration and either authenticate with signature-based client authentication methods or support at least one authorization server that does not require client authentication MUST employ the following countermeasure, unless client configuration confusion attacks are mitigated by other means, such as using fresh key material for each authorization server with signature-based client authentication methods and disallowing any authorization server without client authentication.